chupakabr/ios-ui-techniques-example/README.md

 # iOS UI dev techniques

-Example project for Badoo iOS UI development techniques article.
+Example project of Badoo iOS UI development techniques article.

-#### How the app looks:
+#### The look of the app

 ![](ios-ui-dev-technique-example.gif)